NeuroAI-workshop/NeuroAI-Workshop.github.io/call-for-papers.md

 We invite researchers in the field of NeuroAI to submit their papers to this workshop.
 The workshop papers are non-archival and authors are also encouraged to submit short versions of their NeurIPS main conference submissions concurrently to this workshop.

-Submissions should adhere to a page limit of 5 pages, excluding references and supplementary materials, and must use the [NeurIPS 2026 LaTeX template](/resource/neurips-2026-template.zip).
+Submissions will in the form of extended abstracts and should adhere to a page limit of 2 pages, excluding references and supplementary materials, and must use the [NeurIPS 2026 LaTeX template](/resource/neurips-2026-template.zip).
 All submissions must be anonymized and may not contain any identifying information that may violate the **double-blind** reviewing policy.

 Topics of interest include, but are not limited to: